Article DFM 101: PCB Materials

 Embedded Capacitance Materials

 Embedded capacitance material consists of a very thin layer of ceramic-filled epoxy sandwiched between two layers of copper foil.
 It can be patterned as a power and ground plane pair for a lower impedance, shared capacitance power distribution network.
-The biggest design benefit is that it increases the usable board area by allowing for the removal of many, if not all, capacitors equal to or below 0.1 μF and their associated solder joints and vias.
+The biggest design benefit is that it increases the usable board area by allowing for the removal of many if not all, capacitors equal to or below 0.1 μF and their associated solder joints and vias.
 Additional benefits include:

 • Better power delivery